Skip to content

 Making the decision

 Provide family time to digest the information before making decisions.
 Find out what the parents deem most important when making decisions (e.g. best interests, pain and suffering, giving their baby a fighting chance, faith in a higher power, likelihood of disability).
 These decisions should be shared between the treating team and the parents.
 This can reduce parental grief when involved in end-of-life care.
-The concept of ‘hope’ can be respected whilst exploring both life-sustaining treatment and palliative care.
-Parents need to feel reassured that the healthcare team will support them whether they choose active management or palliative care.
+The concept of ‘hope’ can be respected while exploring life-sustaining treatment and palliative care.
+Parents must feel reassured that the healthcare team will support them whether they choose active management or palliative care.
 Parents may worry that they will be ‘abandoned’ by the healthcare team if they choose palliative care.

 References